flavianmissi/django-extreme-tdd/README.md

-Django has a list of test cases classes to use, and supports running tests much better than it used to, but still, if you want to write a functional test that access the database, and you also want to leave the database cleaning process to Django, the default TestCase class will take care of all that for you, but not without a cost.
+Django has a list of test cases classes to use, and supports running tests much better than it used to, but still, if you want to write a functional test that access the database, and you also want to leave the database cleaning process to Django, the default TestCase class will take care of all that for you.
+But not without a cost.

 For the TDD process of writing tests, the cost added by the default TestCase is too high to bare.
 Django's TestCase wraps every single test on a suite with a transaction, so every test has a clean environment to be run in.

-A clean environment for every test is indeed a good thing to have, if you don't cleanup your DB after your tests, you'll endup with impredictable results, which we should avoid as much as we can on a testing environment.
+A clean environment for every test is indeed a good thing to have.
+If you don't cleanup your DB after your tests, you'll endup with impredictable results, which we should avoid as much as we can on a testing environment.

-The transaction wrapping solution that Django uses is for cleanup is not good enough because it's *very* slow.
+The transaction wrapping solution that Django uses for cleanup is not good enough because it's **very** slow.
 You can see it with your own eyes, use this steps to reproduce:

     - write a test that uses the database, do no cleanup by yourself and inherit from django.test.TestCase